Automate

 Arithmetic operators

-Arithmetic operators take numerical values (either literals or variables) as their operands and return a single numerical value.
-Any non-numerical operand is first converted to a number.
+Arithmetic operators take numerical values as their operands and returns a single numerical value.
+Any non-numerical operand is first converted (coerced) to a number.
+If all operands are of the bigint type then the result is as well.
+Mixing bigint and number operands will fail, use the to number operator or bigint function to explicitly use either.

 Addition +